liferay-design/liferay.design/README.md

 -  **For most developers, we recommend starting with our [in-depth tutorial for creating a site with Gatsby](https://next.gatsbyjs.org/tutorial/).** It starts with zero assumptions about your level of ability and walks through every step of the process.

 -  **To dive straight into code samples head [to our documentation](https://next.gatsbyjs.org/docs/).** In particular, check out the “Guides”, API reference, and “Advanced Tutorials” sections in the sidebar.

+## Contributing to this site

+We definitely appreciate contributions in any form &mdash; QA, [submitting issues](https://github.com/liferay-design/liferay.design/issues), providing  feedback, code, design, etc.

+If you're part of the Liferay team in Figma, there's a Liferay.Design project &mdash; you can see where we're at and contribute comments, designs, etc there.

+If you'd like to help manage deployments, please request to join our WeDeploy team!